Estrid Svendsdatter: Norman match

+Several earlier English scholars, including Frank Stenton, Edward A. Freeman, and Alistair Campbell, support the view that Estrid married Duke Robert I of Normandy, not Richard II, and that this marriage, and its subsequent repudiation, occurred after, rather than before, her marriage to Earl Ulf.
+David Bates likewise suggests that a brief marriage between Estrid and Robert I may have taken place around 1030 (ranging from 1027 to 1033), after Ulf's death, as part of Robert’s early ducal diplomacy.
+He interprets the silence of Norman chroniclers as deliberate omission, and suggests the union’s collapse reflected Robert’s refusal to dismiss Herleva.

+On balance, modern works treat the episode with caution.
+Some Danish reference works identify the duke as Robert I, while others consider a brief or unconsummated alliance with Richard II around 1017–1018, more likely.
+Assessing the Norman chronology, David C. Douglas concludes that although a slightly stronger case can be made for Richard II than for Robert I, the evidence is insufficient to assert a marriage to either, and although negotiations may have taken place, the likelihood of a celebrated union and subsequent repudiation is considered unlikely.
+Some scholars assert that Estrid's norman match was her first, and that she was raised in Normandy, until she was rejected by her husband.
+In all instances, Estrid returned to England, where she would marry for a third and final time.

+Marriage to Ulf Jarl and widowhood

-Her brother Cnut then arranged a marriage for her with Ulf, Jarl of Orkney.
+Her brother Cnut then arranged a marriage for her with Ulf Jarl.
+They became the parents of Sweyn II Estridsen, Asbjørn, and Beorn Estrithson, jarl of Huntingdon in England.

 In 1026, Ulf was killed by the order of Cnut.
 It is possible that the murder took place with her consent.
 She did not lose her brother's trust, and was granted large lands by him.
 She gave her son an education by the church, made donations to the church and is believed to have founded the first church made of stone in Denmark (Roskilde Cathedral).
 She supported her son's struggle to gain dominance over Denmark.

 In 1047, her son became king in Denmark due to his mother's descent, and is hence known by the matronymic Sven Estridssen ('son of Estrid').
 Estrid herself was granted the honorary title of Queen (not Queen mother), the very same variation of the title normally reserved for the consort of the king, and became known as "Queen Estrid", despite the fact that she was not a monarch nor the spouse of one.
 The idea that Estrid's son Sweyn Estrithson was offered the crown as the Confessor's successor is dismissed.
 Ulf's sister was Gytha married to Earl Godwin, and put her family firmly in the Anglo-Scandinavian camp.

 The date of her death is unknown, but it can be no earlier than 1057 or later than 1073, as it is known that Bishop William of Roskilde officiated at her funeral, and he was in office between 1057 and 1073.